Ptujec/LaunchBar/LB-Repo-Updates/README.md

 If you are new to Git, I recommend using [GitHub Desktop](https://github.com/apps/desktop).
 This should make adding repos locally ([cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) easier.

-All platforms should offer a URL that ends on `.git` somewhere on the main repo page.
-On GitHub click the green `Code` button.
-On Codeberg you can find it next to the blue `HTTP` button.
+Platforms that host repositories should offer a URL that ends with `.git` somewhere on the main repository page.
+On GitHub, click the green `Code` button.
+On Codeberg, you can find it next to the blue `HTTP` button.

 In GitHub Desktop then go to `File > Clone Repository…` and enter the URL.